jhswartz/rk3229/README.md

 ### Test boot from SD Card

+**NB: You may need to erase the eMMC, or at least clear the eMMC's loader, to be able to boot from an SD card.**

 Insert the SD card, connect to UART2 (1500000 baud 8N1), and supply power to the device.
-You may need to clear the eMMC's loader at sector 64 to boot from an SD card.

 ```
 # dterm /dev/ttyUSB0 1500000 8 n 1